C-D-Lewis/node-microservices/apps/conduit/README.md

 1. `npm ci && npm start` to create `config.json`.

-3. Optionally set information for `FLEET` in `config.json` to kepp track of this `conduit` node in the fleet of devices.
+3. Optionally set information for `FLEET` in `config.json` to keep track of this `conduit` node in the fleet of devices.

 4. Start the service again to apply the new configuration.